 “Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed….”

-With this verse, the location changes from Jerusalem to Antioch of Syria.
-Paul continues in this section to prove the validity and independence of his apostleship by telling how he rebuked Peter in Antioch.
-Paul’s message of grace is independent of the church in general and the apostles in particular.
+The geographical location changes from Jerusalem to Antioch of Syria with this verse.
+Paul continues in this section to prove the validity and independence of his apostleship by relating how he rebuked Peter in Antioch.
+Paul’s message of grace is independent of the church in general and the apostle Peter in particular.

 Now when Peter had come to Antioch,

-Antioch was the capital of Syria situated on the river Orontes and founded by Seleucus Nicanor in 300 B.C.
+Antioch was the capital of Syria, situated on the river Orontes and founded by Seleucus Nicanor in 300 B.C.
 Seleucus named the city after his father, Antiochus.
 Many Jews lived in this city.
 The followers of Christ were first called Christians there.
 Antioch was the largest city in Syria.
-Paul ministered there (Acts 13:1; 14:26; 15:22ff; 18:22).
-Peter came to Paul’s stomping grounds.
+Paul ministered there before the Jerusalem Council (Acts 13:1; 14:26; 15:22ff; 18:22).
+Peter came to Paul’s stomping grounds in Antioch.

 I withstood him to his face,

 Paul “withstood” Peter to the “face.”
 The word “withstood” means to set against.
-Peter attacked the grace principle by withdrawing from grace believers and aligning himself with legalistic believers (2:12-21).
+Peter attacked the grace principle by withdrawing from grace believers and aligning himself with legalistic believers (Ga 2:12-21).
 Paul opposed Peter’s legalism.
-Peter’s concession to legalism endangered the essence of the gospel, so Paul confronted him face to face.
+Peter’s concession to legalism endangered the essence of the gospel of grace, so Paul confronted him face to face.
 The two apostles came to a head-on collision.

 It is not enough to believe in the principle of grace, but we must also practice the principle of grace.